Detroit: Legacy

-The region's economy was based on the lucrative fur trade, in which numerous Native American people had important roles as trappers and traders.
-Today the flag of Detroit reflects its French colonial heritage.
+Today the municipal flag of Detroit reflects both its French and English colonial heritage.
 Descendants of the earliest French and French-Canadian settlers formed a cohesive community, who gradually were superseded as the dominant population after more Anglo-American settlers arrived in the early 19th century with American westward migration.
-Living along the shores of Lake St. Clair and south to Monroe and downriver suburbs, the ethnic French Canadians of Detroit, also known as Muskrat French in reference to the fur trade, remain a subculture in the region in the 21st century.
+Living along the shores of Lake St. Clair and south to Monroe and downriver suburbs, the ethnic French Canadians of Detroit, also known as Muskrat French in reference to the fur trade, remain a subculture in the region up into the 21st century.